 - All-Purpose Flour - Weigh the flour if possible, but otherwise, just gently spoon it into the measuring cup.
 Too much flour will cause the muffins to be more dense.

-- Sour Cream – We tested these using full fat sour cream.
-They should also work with light sour cream, but it’s a good idea to reduce the milk by about 1 Tbsp with light sour cream so the batter isn’t too thin.
+- Sour Cream - We tested these using full fat sour cream.
+They should also work with light sour cream, but it’s a good idea to reduce the milk by about 1 tablespoon with light sour cream so the batter isn’t too thin.

 - Milk - Any type will work